tc-playground/tools-playground/languages/assembly/arm64/shifting-and-rotation.md

 * The `Operand2` is passed through the `barrel shifter` before it is passed to the `ALU`.

+* There are instructions to access this directly.

 ```
 R1 -------------------------------+
                                    \